TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/lorawan-basics/_index.md

 weight: 1
 ---

-This guide briefly explains the architecture and key concepts of a LoRaWAN network.
+This guide briefly explains the architecture and key concepts of a LoRaWAN® network.

 <!--more-->